-Once again, this autumn, Marxist students have hitting campuses up and down Britain, signing up eager students to university Marxist societies.
+Once again, this autumn, Marxist students have been hitting campuses up and down Britain, signing up eager students to university Marxist societies.
 This year has been the most successful yet for the Marxist Student Federation (British youth organisation of the IMT), with thousands signing up to join societies across 33 campuses, and hundreds attending meetings all over the country.

 The term kicked off with the Edinburgh and Glasgow university freshers’ fairs.
 A successful meeting on ‘What is Marxism?’ in Edinburgh was followed by a 50-strong meeting on the same topic in Glasgow.